 Rather than relocate to the suburbs, MCM Company, Inc. and Hermes Sports & Events of Cleveland purchased the former Our Lady of Mercy Church property in 2014 with the purpose of redeveloping the 30,600 SF complex as their business headquarters.
 In addition to MCM and Hermes corporate headquarters, the existing Sanctuary was renovated for RCF Group, an interior design and furniture manufacturers’ representative to unique office space in the Tremont neighborhood.

-Tenants have access to on-site fitness and locker rooms, a game room, and a large, shared conference center.
+Tenants have access to on-site fitness and locker rooms, and a large, shared conference center.

 The project also includes a new warehouse building of approximately 2,300 sf and 50 secure on-site parking spaces.
-The complex is located across the street from Lincoln Park in the heart of Tremont and within walking distance of many locally-owned, award-winning restaurants in Cleveland, including Iron Chef Michael Symon’s Lolita.
+The complex is located across the street from Lincoln Park in the heart of Tremont and within walking distance of many locally owned, award-winning restaurants in Cleveland.

 The $4.8 million project used Federal and State Historic Tax Credits totaling $1,550,000 of equity to adapt the project to its current use.
-In order for a property to be eligible to receive Federal and State historic tax credits, the building or buildings must be listed on the National Register of Historic Places, individually or as a contributing building to a Historic District.
-MCM, with assistance from HP Group, LLC., amended the Tremont Historic District to include the Our Lady of Mercy complex.
+In order for a property to be eligible to receive Federal and State historic tax credits, it was necessary to amend the existing Tremont Historic District for the Our Lady of Mercy complex.
+HPG Group, LLC, also a tenant in the complex, assisted in this process and provided the Historic Preservation Services for the project.
 The project is also located in a qualified census tract allowing us the opportunity to secure a $1 million New Market Tax Credit allocation towards the project restoration.
 The project created 70 construction jobs and 15 new permanent jobs.

 The property, previously on the property tax role, generates $38,000 in new property taxes annually.